-1897 photo by William Letts Oliver, or his son: Original chemistry building (in the middle) between the first mining building on the left and the library on the right.
+1897 photo by William Letts Oliver, or his son: First dedicated chemistry building (in the middle) between the first mining building on the left and the library on the right.

-(image: South Hall 1895) Chemistry was Initially housed—along with the other sciences—in South Hall, the first building to be completed on the Berkeley campus.
-In 1890 a handsome brick building was constructed for the college on what is now the site of Hildebrand Hall.
+(image: early photo South Hall) Chemistry was Initially housed—along with physics and the library—in South Hall, the first building to be completed on the Berkeley campus.
+In 1890 a handsome dedicated brick building was constructed for the college on what is now the site of Hildebrand Hall.
 In time it came to be known as “The Old Chemistry Building,” and when it finally fell to the wrecker’s ball to make room for more modern facilities in 1966, its cupola was preserved.
-Now restored, the cupola sits on Chemistry Plaza above Giauque Laboratory, a reminder of the days when the college rose from a small institution to an internationally acclaimed center for teaching and research in the chemical sciences.
+The cupola was saved and now sits in the Chemistry Plaza above Giauque Laboratory, a reminder of the days when the college rose from a small institution to an internationally acclaimed center for teaching and research in the chemical sciences.

 The individual who was largely responsible for the college's rise to fame was Gilbert Newton Lewis, who became dean in 1912 and served until 1941.
 During those years the number of undergraduate degrees awarded annually grew from an average of seven to more than sixty, and the number of Ph.D.s from one per year to more than a dozen.
 The faculty also grew—both in numbers and distinction.
 Lewis’s recruits included Wendell M. Latimer, Joel H. Hildebrand, and Kenneth Pitzer, as well as future Nobel Prize winners William F. Giauque, Willard F. Libby, Melvin Calvin, and Glenn T. Seaborg.
 Known particularly for its work in physical chemistry, the college also developed a reputation in nuclear chemistry, especially after the development of the cyclotron and the Radiation Laboratory under the leadership of physicist Ernest Lawrence.